- Written by Dr.Mehmet Demircioglu

 Because clinics are not always planning the same objective.
 One clinic may be proposing a conservative frontal restoration.
 Another may be trying to sell broad front to crown coverage.
 Another may be speaking loosely and using a number that sounds powerful before anyone has explained the visual result behind it.

-A useful quote should tell you what is being prioritised, what is being deferred, what the donor risk is, and what the realistic finish line looks like.
+A serious quote should tell you what is being prioritised, what is being deferred, what the donor risk is, and what the realistic finish line looks like.
 If it does not do that, it is incomplete even before we argue about whether the number is too low or too high.

 Can a big session leave me with a weak donor and still not enough coverage?

-Yes, and this is exactly what many patients fail to imagine before surgery.
-They assume that if the session is very large, the result must at least look full enough to justify the donor sacrifice.
+Patients often assume that if the session is very large, the result must at least look full enough to justify the donor sacrifice.
+Advanced baldness does not always work that way.

-This is where disappointment becomes painful.
+Here, disappointment becomes painful.
 The patient may end up with a visibly used donor, a top that still needs more coverage, and no easy second chance because the first operation already spent too much of the reserve.

 Because the front frames the face and creates the strongest cosmetic return for the grafts used.
 In advanced baldness, this often matters more than spreading the donor too thin across the entire scalp just to say everything was touched.